-6.x.2.1 Case 2: Not in congestion
+6.x.2.4.2 Case 2: Not in congestion

 When there is no congestion, the network can discuss obsolete packets (by obsolete, it means that the packets are no longer needed for reconstructing the ADU at the receiver), which will increase the packet loss rate observed by the RTP sender, and to avoid the RTP sender mis-interprete the packet losses as signals of congestion, the network can indicate to the RTP sender that there is no network congestion and such packet losses should not be taken into account by the congestion control algorithm for determining the sending rate.
-The signaling can be achieved by the absence of ECN marking when ECN is enabled.
+The signaling can be achieved by the absence of ECN marking in the fraction of packets not being dropped when ECN is enabled.

 * * * * End of 2nd change * * * *